 Juhannus is the largest traditional summer celebration in Finland.
-Long days and white nights are beloved in Nordic countries, and this is the time to celebrate the longest and the lightest day of the year and the real beginning of the summer season.
+Long days and midnight sun are beloved in Nordic countries, and this is the time to celebrate the longest and the brightest day of the year and the real beginning of the summer season.

 Finnish "Nightless night" as it is also called, is occupied by many beliefs and magical stories.
 This is the night when witches, fairies, and elves come to the human world to tease them and predict their future.
 There are lots of old traditions for this holiday that are still followed.
 One of such is building the 'kokko' which is a huge bonfire, usually placed near the water.

 One more tradition is to decorate houses and doorways with birch trees and flowers.
 In the past people used to decorate their cattle as well for good milk production.
 In the east of the country the midsummer celebration used to be called the celebration of Ukko, the God of Thunder.
 He was the main god in pagan times, as the rain and the harvest mostly were overseen by him.

 Nowadays, midsummer celebrations are a combination of fire and water, traditional folk music and songs, dancing, and just having fun.